particle-iot/docs/src/content/guide/how-to-build-a-product/device-groups.md

 # {{title}} <sub style="color: #777;font-size:18px; bottom: 0;">beta</sub>

-Device groups allow you to define subsets of your IoT deployment that can be addressed directly and separately from the rest of the fleet.
-Groups provide the flexibility and granularity needed to manage a connected product at scale.
-For instance, a business serving customers around the globe can target devices to run a different version of firmware depending on the local country's native language.
+Device groups allow you to define subsets of your IoT deployment that can be addressed separately from the rest of the fleet.
+Groups provide the flexibility and granularity you need to manage a connected product at scale.
+This feature is currently available in beta to customers on an Enterprise plan.
+For more details, please see
+<a href="https://www.particle.io/pricing" target="_blank">our
+pricing</a>.

 ![Device
 Groups](/assets/images/device-groups/device-groups-overview.jpg)
 <p class="caption">Assign devices to groups for more granular control of
 your IoT deployment</a>

-Device grouping is a premium feature available to products enrolled in paid plans.
-For more details, please see
-<a href="https://www.particle.io/pricing" target="_blank">our
-pricing</a>.
-Device grouping is currently in public beta.<br/>Please
-<a href="mailto:support@particle.io">let us know</a> if you have any
-questions or feedback.
+Segmenting devices into groups allows you to manage an IoT fleet with more specificity, like the ability to [release firmware by group](#firmware-release-by-group).
+As an example, a business serving customers around the globe can now target devices to run a different version of firmware depending on the local country's native language.

+Stay tuned as we add more ways to leverage device groups in your product.

 ## Creating Device Groups

+In order to get the benefits of device segmentation, you will first need to define a group.

 A group is scoped to a Particle product, and can be applied to any number of devices in the fleet.
 A group can be created using the